If you want to get married in Sweden, you need to get understand the Swedish regulations regarding marriage.

 It is possible that your divorce may have to be confirmed by a Swedish Court of Appeal (Hovrätten).

-As of May 1, 2009, Gay/Lesbian couples can register their partnership and they can legally marry in Sweden.
-Read more about gay marriage in Sweden
+As of May 1, 2009, gay and lesbian couples can register their partnerships and legally marry in Sweden.

-Yes.
-An unmarried couple can live together in a relationship that is very similar to marriage.
-The Cohabitation Act, "Sambolagen", deals with children and common property if the relationship ends.
+n unmarried couple can live together in a relationship that is very similar to marriage.
+The Cohabitation Act, "Sambolagen," deals with children and common property if the relationship ends.

 You have to be 18 years of age to get married in Sweden.